drone/docs/content/server/provider/bitbucket-server.md

 # Download

 The Drone server is distributed as a lightweight Docker image.
 The image is self-contained and does not have any external dependencies.
+The latest tag will ensure the latest version of Drone.

 ```
 $ docker pull drone/drone:2